 - During the debate, equal time will be allotted to each party.

 As I said above, the fact that this word sounds alike and looks similar to a lot may cause some people to confuse the two.

 Remember the Difference

-Now that we know why a lot is the correct choice for our sentences, here are a few tricks to remember.
+Now that we know a lot is the correct choice for our sentences, here are a few tricks to remember this fact.

 Something my grade school English teacher would say to help us remember is,

 - A lot is a lot of words.

 Another great trick I learned from a reader of mine is similar to the analogy I gave above about combining words like a dog into adog.

 - You cannot say “alittle,” so you cannot say “alot.”